 If you day trade, and are using 4 or 5 pip stop losses, getting one pip back from the broker is pretty good.
 And since position sizes are typically bigger when day trading, that bonus will likely become yours quicker than if you swing trade.

 With my EURUSD day trading method, I most often use 2 pip stop losses and 5 pip targets on a 1-minute chart.
 This can result in multiple trades per day with big profit potential.
 Trading this way, the bonus would become yours fairly quickly.

 On that note, be careful not to trade just to release the bonus.
 Some people trade just so that the bonus becomes theirs, and they totally forget that the real money comes from trading well.

 The bonus doesn’t mean much to a swing trader.
-If they are using 30 pip stop losses and striving for 60 pips profits, for example, receiving 1 pip per 10,000 traded is not even noticeable.
-Because of the larger stop loss, position sizes are smaller which means it will take much longer to make that bonus “yours”.
+If they are using 30 pip stop losses and striving for 60 or 90 pip profits, for example, receiving 1 pip per 10,000 traded is not even noticeable.
+Because of the larger stop loss, position sizes are smaller which means it will take much longer to make that bonus yours.